bcgov/design-research-guide/docs/privacy-personal-information.md

 Simply put, personal information is **any recorded information about an identifiable individual other than their business contact information.** Personal information also includes information that can be used to identify an individual through association or inference.
 This can include, but is not limited to

 - Name, age, sex, weight, height
-- Home address and phone number
+- Home address, phone number, email
 - Race, ethnic origin, gender, sexual orientation
 - Medical information
 - Health care history, including physical or mental disability